Q&A: What caused the U.S. – Dakota War?

 On August 4, 1862, hungry Dakota Indians at the Upper Agency broke into a storehouse and carried off more than one hundred bags of flour.
 The army was brought in and violence nearly erupted.
 Luckily, Chief Little Crow of the Mdewakanton band quickly rode to the Upper Agency and mediated the situation.
-The following day, while in council between the Indians and the whites Little Crow warned that, “When men are hungry they help themselves.”
+On August 15 violence nearly erupted again this time at the Lower Agency because agent Thomas Galbraith would not open the store house.
+At that point Little Crow warned that, “When men are hungry they help themselves.”

 David Nichols, Lincoln and the Indians: Civil War Policy and Politics, (Columbia, Missouri: University of Missouri Press, 1978).